 Step 5: More wine.

-NOTE: Ottolenghi is open now.
+NOTE: Ottolenghi is open for breakfast, lunch, and dinner, all week long.
 You can see all availability (and reserve tables) directly HERE.
 Alternatively, for reservations of more than 4 people please either email email@example.com or call 020 7288 1454

 Ottolenghi Islington | 287 Upper St, Islington, N1 2TZ